-Upon completion of the high temperature test in Section 3.4.2 of this standard, place the same device in an environment where the temperature is maintained at $-40.0\,^{\circ}\text{C}$ ( $-40.0\,^{\circ}\text{F}$ ).
+Upon completion of the high temperature test in Section 3.3.2 of this standard, place the same AAV in an environment where the temperature is maintained at -40.0 °C (-40.0 °F).
 After eight (8) hours, remove the device, and immediately install the device on test assembly as shown in Figure 4.
 After the device is installed, immediately subject the device to a vacuum of 0 to 50.8 mm (0 to 2.0 inches) water column (in order to open the device) for two hundred fifty thousand (250,000) cycles.
-During the cycle test, the device shall return to the laboratory controlled temperature of 23.0 °C $\pm$ 2.0 °C (73.4 °F $\pm$ 3.6 °F).
+During the cycle test, the device shall be returned to the laboratory controlled temperature of 23.0 °C \pm 2.0 °C (73.4 °F \pm 3.6 °F).
 Upon completion of this test, the device shall be tested as prescribed in the Pressure Test of Complete Devices in section 3.1.2.

-Note: When installing the device to the test assembly in the above section, the manufacturer's installation instructions for exposure to subfreezing or elevated temperatures shall be followed.
+Note: When installing the device on the test assembly in the above section, the installation shall be in accordance with manufacturers' required installation instructions that comply with Section 4.2.3 of this standard for exposure to subfreezing or elevated temperatures shall be followed.